 “The Ledbury.
 Because”

 You know something incredible is afoot when half of the Taste chefs polled declare the same venue is their favourite special occasion restaurant in London.
-Brett Graham opened The Ledbury in 2005 in a converted pub in an unassuming area of Ladbroke Grove, and has since climbed to the lofty heights of 2 Michelin stars and a perennial position within the top 30 (current ranking 27) of the World’s 50 Best Restaurants Awards.
+Brett Graham opened The Ledbury in 2005 in a converted pub in an unassuming area of Ladbroke Grove, and has since climbed to the lofty heights of 2 Michelin stars and a perennial position within the World’s 50 Best Restaurants Awards.

 So what is it that makes The Ledbury so game changing?
 It’s probably best to start, as they do, with the impeccable British ingredients that form the core of The Ledbury’s ethos.
 Head Chef Brett Graham works closely with local suppliers to ensure that not only is the quality of the produce second to none, that dishes respect the integrity of the ingredients and are developed to allow its intrinsic qualities shine through.

 Far from a fussy affair (don’t let the white tablecloths fool you), The Ledbury is foremost an exercise in the power of subtlety: from the unassuming exterior to the simply presented dishes.
 If you’re looking for showmanship over craftsmanship for your special occasion dinner in London, this might not be the restaurant for you.
 There are no elaborate garnishes or cascades of liquid nitrogen, just some of the most impeccable food you will taste in London right now.